• Skip to primary navigation

 Other Ways to Dry Coriander

-You can choose a number of ways to dry cilantro other than a dehydrator.
+You can choose several ways to dry cilantro other than with a dehydrator.

 • Drying on rack in a car - many folks use the power of the sun in their cars to dry.
 Just remember, crack those windows to allow heat and moisture to escape, and keep a careful eye out!